eu-digital-identity-wallet/eudi-docs-site/docs/use-cases/mobile-driving-license/mdl-architecture/index.md

 - Green components represent software libraries and modules provided by the Commission as part of the EUDI Wallet Reference Implementation.
 This implementation follows a modular architecture composed of business agnostic, reusable components.
 - White components are prerequisites required for the target solution to function.
 These are provided by organisations or entities acting as service providers, such as mDL Issuers and mDL Verifiers.
-- Grey components are part of the services provided by the Commission’s eIDAS Dashboard.
+- Grey components are part of the services provided by the Commission's eIDAS Dashboard.